COVID: Germany's leaders chart path through omicron storm | DW | 24.01.2022

 Going into Monday's meeting, Scholz had told Germany's Süddeutsche Zeitung newspaper, "we don't need a change of course," adding, "in any case it's certainly not appropriate to loosen the rules broadly in the middle of the omicron wave.''
 State leaders agreed.

-One decision made at Monday's meeting was the determination that a shortage of reliable PCR tests had necessitated their rationing, and that those in greatest need — for instance people in hospitals, care facilities or integration offices — should be given first access to them.
+One decision made at Monday's meeting pertained to the shortage of available PCR testing capacities.
+States agreed that rationing them was necessary, ensuring that those with the greatest need — for instance people in hospitals, care facilities or integration offices — should be given first access to them.
+So far, Germany had been trying to confirm any and all positive rapid tests with a follow-up PCR test, provided for free by the state.

 Politicians also called for the prioritization of vulnerable groups when it comes to contact tracing, with Berlin Mayor Franziska Giffey arguing sky-high omicron infection rates have been impossible to keep up with and noting that state leaders had asked health ministers to quickly come up with rules regulating what is in fact "doable" when it comes to comprehensive tracing.